Adult Children of Narcissistic Parents

 Children internalize and absorb whatever they are told by their parents.
 If they are told that they are at fault, they believe that they are at fault.
 If they constantly receive messages that they are not good enough, that they are stupid, or that they are bad, these things become their truths and define them for the rest of their lives.

-Another source of confusion for these children is that the parent can sometimes be nice.
-But these children quickly learn that any kindness shown to them has strings attached.
-They are forever feeling beholden to their narcissistic parent—anytime the parent is nice or generous the child will owe something to them.
+Another source of confusion for these children is that these parents can sometimes be nice.
+But children quickly learn that any kindness shown to them has strings attached.
+They feel forever beholden to their narcissistic parent—anytime the parent is nice or generous the child will owe something to him or her.
 The message is that love has conditions—they are never loved for who they are, just for how well they please.

-Sensitive children of NPD parents become people pleasers, a pattern that continues for the rest of their lives.
+Sensitive children of narcissistic parents become people pleasers, a pattern that continues into adulthood until recognized and changed.
 They strive never to deny anyone anything while sabotaging their own self in the process.
 They feel as if they have to earn the love and acceptance of others to get it while feeling overly responsible for the needs and feelings of others.
 That is the making of a codependent adult.

-Children who are less sensitive or put up high walls of protection may take a different route.
+Less sensitive children or children who put up high walls of protection may take a different route.
 They may vow to never trust or be vulnerable again so they will never be hurt again.
 It becomes them against the world.
 That is the making of the false self of a pathological narcissist.

 As a result of having been raised in a smoke and mirrors, crazy-making lifestyle, adult children of narcissists have a very difficult time trying to figure out what is wrong with them.
 They may be filled with repressed anger, suffer from bouts of anxiety and depression, and may feel empty, defective, and inadequate.